Educational psychologists in schools

 The waiting period between referral and assessment often stretches for months, but this time doesn't have to be wasted.
 Use it to build a comprehensive picture of the student's needs through systematic observation.
 Create a simple tracking sheet noting triggers, successful strategies, and patterns in the student's learning and behaviour.
 This documentation becomes invaluable when the EP finally arrives.

-Knowing when to refer a pupil for an educational psychology assessment can feel like walking a tightrope.
+Knowing when to refer a learner for an educational psychology assessment can feel like walking a tightrope.
 You don't want to overreact to temporary struggles, but equally, you can't afford to let genuine needs go unidentified.
 The key is recognising patterns rather than isolated incidents.
 If a child consistently struggles despite quality-first teaching and targeted interventions over at least two terms, it's probably time to have that conversation with your SENCO.

 Before making a referral, document everything.
 Keep samples of work showing the gap between ability and output, note specific triggers for behavioural concerns, and record which strategies you've already tried.
-This evidence isn't just bureaucracy - it helps the educational psychologist understand the child's needs more quickly and makes their limited time with your pupil count.
+This evidence isn't just bureaucracy - it helps the educational psychologist understand the child's needs more quickly and makes their limited time with your learner count.
 Remember, with waiting lists often stretching to six months or more, your detailed observations might be the difference between a useful assessment and a missed opportunity.

-The reality of lengthy waiting lists means you'll often need to support pupils for months before an educational psychologist arrives.
+The reality of lengthy waiting lists means you'll often need to support learners for months before an educational psychologist arrives.
 Rather than viewing this as lost time, treat it as an opportunity to gather rich data about what works.
 Start with simple environmental adjustments - you'd be surprised how many children transform when given a wobble cushion, noise-reducing headphones, or simply moved away from the window.
 These low-cost tweaks can provide immediate relief whilst building evidence for formal recommendations.

 Collaborate with parents to build a fuller picture.
 Send home simple observation sheets focusing on homework behaviours, sleep patterns, and social interactions.
 Many parents don't realise that taking three hours to complete 20 minutes of homework isn't typical, or that their child's anxiety about school starts on Sunday afternoon.
 These insights from home often provide crucial pieces of the puzzle that classroom observations alone might miss.